emory/inc-mm-v4/_pages/about.md

 I'm also working on a few photography projects that I'm likely forever [casting](/casting).
 One of them is about the workflows of creative people; what they do and how they get it done.
 Their creative process will never be the same as anyone else, and I'm interested in that sort of thing.

-**Professionally** in my new (as of November 2017) role as Auth0's Principal Security Engineer, I'm working on cloud security architectures, operations management in a dev-ops environment, and generally approaching decades of old already-solved problems again, with new and very different constraints.
+**Professionally** I'm working on incident response, cloud security architectures, and operations management in a dev-ops environment, and generally approaching decades of old already-solved problems again, with new and very different constraints.
 Incident response and forensics are very different concepts these days!

 I am also tinkering in the lab with location services, mobile applications, accessible encryption, and personal publishing.
 I have the dubious distinction of being listed as an inventor on a patent for an authenticated content syndication system that was gently paired with RSS/atom and OpenID.